esl/MongooseIM/doc/modules/mod_auth_token.md

 #### Validity periods

-Access and refresh tokens validity periods can be defined independently.
+Validity periods of access and refresh tokens can be defined independently.

 Allowed units are: